N630LHARMON ROCKET II2024-01-12 NTSB Accident Report

 Analysis

-A witness reported observing the tailwheel-equipped airplane on the landing roll on runway 20.
-The airplane was to the right of the centerline and continued to veer right while the ground speed slowed.
+A witness reported observing the tailwheelequipped airplane during the landing roll on runway 20.
+The airplane was right of the runway centerline and continued to veer right as ground speed decreased.
 The airplane then pitched forward, and the propeller contacted the runway surface.
-The airplane continued to slide forward and exited the right side of the runway.
-The airplane nosed-over in soft dirt and came to rest inverted, which resulted in substantial damage to the left wing.
+The airplane continued to slide forward, departed the right side of the runway, and nosed over, coming to rest inverted and oriented about 90° to the right of the runway heading.

 Data Source